 The starting material and the actual beginning of micropropagation

 Again, immediately before the micropropagation, a virus test for relevant viruses is again performed.
-This is done so that we can ensure that only healthy plant material is
+This is done so that we can ensure that only healthy plant material is used for propagation.

-ensures that the later young plants can be traced back through all propagation steps to a single plant in the variety testing garden.
+In addition, the dual control principle applies when harvesting the sister plants.
+This ensures that the later young plants can be traced back through all propagation steps to a single plant in the variety testing garden.